MicrosoftDocs/cloud-adoption-framework/docs/ready/control-mapping/security-control-mapping.md

 ### 2.Map the controls to ASB and create set of custom controls

 For each control you have captured use appropriate control titles, domain categories, and guidance/description to identify related ASB controls which are a match appropriately.
 Align the intent of each control as close as possible and note the deviance or gaps in the spreadsheet.
 You can also use common frameworks that are mapped to both your organization’s and ASB where they exist.
 For example, if both yours and ASB controls are already mapped to NIST 800-53 r4 or CIS 7.1 you could join the data sets together on that pivot.
-Intermediate common frameworks can be found in the ASB resources section: (/security/benchmark/azure/2-cis-benchmark)
+Intermediate common frameworks can be found in the [ASB resources section](/security/benchmark/azure/2-cis-benchmark)

 Single Control Mapping Example:
 Your Org's Control Objectives